Llyold95/Personnal-Project/README.md

 Launch the program with the "main.py"

-you will need an OpenWeatherMap API key to display the weather.
+You will need an OpenWeatherMap API key to display the weather.

-you will need to replace my paths with yours
+You will need to replace my paths with yours

-you may need to disable certain functions such as displaying CPU/GPU information
+The "Rubikon_VX2" folder contains all the graphic elements that I created/used for the application and are with the extension "png"